JabesSoftware/scoreBoard/README.md

 2. Size is editable
 3. Total is calculated from the sum of cells.
 4. Cells take appropiate values.
-5. Cells changed to reflect handicap (colour to show level of handicap and score adjusted accordingly).
+5. There is a limit on amount of rows and cells in table.
 6. Table is centered of screen no matter screen size.
 7. Table data is remembered - perhaps SQL.